San Jose (Costa Rica) in 3 Days

-San José isn’t the most exciting city in the world and Costa Rica has so many amazing things to see, so I’d recommend spending no more than a few days exploring the city, either at the start or the end of a visit to Costa Rica.
-We spent somewhat more than 3 days in San José, as I contracted Covid and had to go into self isolation.
-Also, in reality, the three days we actually spent sightseeing weren’t consecutive as we did a side trip to Panama in the middle.
+We spent three days sightseeing in San Jose.
+In reality, the three days weren’t consecutive as we did a side trip to Panama in the middle.
+San Jose isn’t the most exciting city in the world and Costa Rica has so many amazing things to see.
+So I’d recommend spending no more than a few days exploring the city, either at the start or the end of a visit to Costa Rica.
+Bear in mind that many attractions in San Jose are closed on Mondays, hence our rather disjointed itinerary.

 Most people start and finish their visit to Costa Rica at the main airport; Juan Santamaría International Airport in Alajuela.
-This is 11 miles from downtown San José.
-We opted to stay near the airport the night we arrived, pick up a hire car (you won’t want one of those in San José), do a Costa Rica Road Trip and finish with a few days in San José.
+This is 11 miles from downtown San Jose.
+We opted to stay near the airport the night we arrived, pick up a hire car (you won’t want one of those in San Jose), do a Costa Rica Road Trip and finish with a few days in San Jose.
 There is public transport from the airport into town; you can walk to the main road and pick up a local bus.
-This will get you to the Atlantic Railroad Station in around 50 minutes and costs CRC 240 (around £0.37).
+This will get you to the Atlantic Railroad Station in around 50 minutes and costs CRC 665 (around £1).
 There are also a number of shuttle bus options, however we found that Ubers were so quick and cheap that we didn’t bother with public transport.

 As mentioned above, we opted to stick to Ubers.
 They are prolific (we never waited more than a few minutes) and cheap.

-We had initially booked a hotel room in central San José, however when I contracted Covid, we decided to change and book an apartment, so we could be self contained while I isolated.
-We ended up at Casa Conde Hotel & Apartments.
+We had initially booked a hotel room in central San Jose, however when I contracted COVID, we decided to change and book an apartment, so we could be self contained while I isolated.
+We ended up at Casa Conde Hotel & Apartamentos.
 It’s a couple of miles outside the city centre, but a lovely, quirky place offering large apartments, interesting architecture and a great pool.

-Note that San José airport is in Alajuela rather than San José.
-We opted to spend our first and last night in Costa Rica at airport hotels rather than in San José itself.
-We spent our first night at Hotel Your House (which offers airport pick up and complimentary breakfast in the garden) and rounded our trip off with a night at Hampton Inn & Suites San José Airport (which has an airport shuttle and a decent pool).
+For proximity to the airport, we spent our first night at Hotel Your House, which offers airport pick up and complimentary breakfast in the garden.
+And we rounded our trip off with a night at Hampton By Hilton San Jose Airport Costa Rica, which has an airport shuttle and a decent pool.

 Accommodation – Casa Conde